All Episodes

 Good.

-Wild Card Line, you're on the air with Keith Rowland.
+Wildcard line, you're on the air with Keith Rowland.

 Where are you calling from, please?

-Yeah, this is Wayne in Austin.
+Yeah, this is Wayne and Austin.

 Hi, Wayne.